 Want to grow olives, but you reside in USDA zone 6?
 Can olive trees grow in zone 6?
-The following article contains information about cold hardy olive trees, olive trees for zone 6.
+The following article contains information about cold-hardy olive trees for zone 6.

 Can Olive Trees Grow in Zone 6?